-Symbol on the Nasdaq Global Select Market
+Proposed Symbol on the Nasdaq Global Select Market

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "TRIN".

-We generally intend to make quarterly distributions and to distribute, out of assets legally available for distribution, substantially all of our available earnings, as determined by our board of directors (the "Board") in its sole discretion and in accordance with RIC requirements.
+We have applied to have our common stock listed on the Nasdaq Global Select Market under the symbol "TRIN".
+We generally intend to make quarterly distributions and to distribute, out of assets legally available for distribution, substantially all of our available earnings, as determined by our board of directors (the Board") in its sole discretion and in accordance with RIC requirements.
 The distributions that we pay may represent a return of capital.
 A return of capital will (i) lower a stockholder's tax basis in our shares and thereby increase the amount of capital gain (or decrease the amount of capital loss) realized upon a subsequent sale or redemption of such shares, and (ii) reduce the amount of funds we have for investment in portfolio companies.
 A distribution or return of capital does not necessarily reflect our investment performance, and should not be confused with yield or income.
 See "Distributions" and "Certain Material U.S. Federal Income Tax Considerations."

 On November 9, 2020, the Board declared a quarterly distribution of \$0.27 per share, which was paid on December 4, 2020 to stockholders of record as of November 20, 2020.
-On December 22, 2020, the Board declared a dividend of \$0.27 per share, which was paid on January 15, 2021 to stockholders of record as of December 30, 2020.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Developments."